 |NCE Gwire Cab||Yes||0-7||Yes||No|

-In fairness, the manufacturers of the Airwire T5000, the NCE Gwire Cab, and the S-Cab Throttle hand-held throttles never intended to interface to standard DCC throttles.
+In fairness, the manufacturers of the Airwire T5000, the NCE Gwire Cab, and the S-Cab Throttle hand-held throttles never intended to interface with standard DCC throttles.
 But, as Tam Valley Depot recognized, it is advantageous to use any device that supplies DCC to the rails and transmit this DCC wirelessly to DCC-compatible receivers.

 A notable limitation of the Tam Valley Depot DRS1 transmitter is that it does not provide DCC “IDLE” packets that the Airwire receivers require unless the original DCC throttle does so (most, if not all, do NOT).
-Also, the Tam Valley Depot DRS1 transmitter can only broadcast on one channel (near Airwire Channel 16, which I have designated Channel 17 @ 916.48MHz).
+Also, the Tam Valley Depot DRS1 transmitter can only broadcast on one Channel (near Airwire Channel 16, which I have designated Channel 17 @ 916.48MHz).

 Shown in the Table below are the comparisons for wireless DCC receivers.

 The most notable difference among the receivers is “DCC filtering,” i.e., how the receiver behaves when losing a valid RF DCC signal.

 When the TVD DRS1 or QSI Gwire receivers lose a valid RF signal, they output random pulses to the decoder.
 I have discussed the pros and cons of this in another post.

 On the other hand, the Airwire CONVRTR outputs constant-level DC when it loses a valid RF signal or doesn’t receive enough DCC “IDLE” packets.
 Again, as discussed in another post, the DCC decoder may halt the locomotive dead in its tracks when it receives this constant-level DC, which may or may not be what the user wants.